Introduction to Web Accessibility

 - Allow users to skip repetitive elements on the page

 - You should provide a method that allows users to skip navigation or other elements that repeat on every page.
-This is usually accomplished by providing a "Skip to Content," "Skip to Main Content," or "Skip Navigation" link at the top of the page which jumps to the main content of the page.
+This is usually accomplished by providing a "Skip to Main Content," or "Skip Navigation" link at the top of the page which jumps to the main content of the page.

 - Do not rely on color alone to convey meaning